The best hotels in Suzhou

 Mid-range Gusu hotels like Garden Hotel or Crowne Plaza position you equally for both sightseeing and the Guanqian Street dining area, all within 20 minutes on foot.

-Suzhou's best neighborhoods
+Suzhou's best hotel regions

 Suzhou splits between the old canal city in Gusu District and modern Suzhou Industrial Park around Jinji Lake.
 Stay in Gusu for classical gardens and atmosphere.
 Stay in SIP for business or newer amenities.